 Hiring people that possess a strong work ethic is key to the success of any employer.
 First off, a strong work ethic cannot be taught.
-When individuals begin working in a new organization they either have it or they don’t.
-There are many contributing factors that go into making a strong work ethic like how a person grows up to the value they place on doing an excellent job.
+When individuals begin working in a new organization, they either have it, or they don’t.
+Many contributing factors go into making a strong work ethic like how a person grows up to the value they place on doing an excellent job.
 These innate attributes are totally out of the control of an employer no matter what type of training they provide or the type of supervision an employee gets.

 Excellent Communication and Interpersonal Skills

 The ability to be a good communicator cannot be overrated.
-To succeed in the workforce, employees need to know how to communicate as well as listen in order to work effectively with supervisors, co-workers and clients.
+To succeed in the workforce, employees need to know how to communicate as well as listen to work effectively with supervisors, co-workers, and clients.

-Since problems are inevitable, employees who are able to find solutions to daily challenges that arise are most valuable to an organization.
-Employees who are unable to find a solution to a specific problem but are willing to seek out the advice of others, also makes for a competent and trusted employee.
+Since problems are inevitable, employees who can find solutions to daily challenges that arise are most valuable to an organization.
+Employees who are unable to find a solution to a specific problem but are willing to seek out the advice of others also makes for a competent and trusted employee.

 Time Management Skills

 As a results-oriented employee, good time management skills are key to getting assignments accomplished and finishing them on time.
 Employers benefit from hiring employees with good time management skills because these employees know how to prioritize work that is time sensitive.